 U ST 110 - International First Year Experience Seminar

-U ST 110, the International First Year Experience Seminar, focuses on the transition to college in the U.S., Iowa State University resources, culture, and personal development through a large lecture and a peer mentor-led recitation section.
-Peer mentors will facilitate discussions, in-class activities, and learning experiences during your weekly recitation.
+U ST 110, the International First Year Experience Seminar, focuses on the transition to college in the U.S., Iowa State University resources, culture, and personal development.
+The course material is presented through a large lecture led by graduate instructors.
+During a peer-mentor led recitation section, peer mentors will facilitate discussions, in-class activities, and learning experiences.
 The purpose of this course is to create an intentional space for new (freshmen) international students, where:

 2. Students will be able to learn about and cope with transitional issues that they face upon arriving in the USA.

 By the end of the semester, the International First-Year Experience Seminar aims to:

 - Connect students to campus resources and peers

 - Serve as a platform for students to ask questions in a welcoming environment

 - Help students build a foundation for a successful academic career

 - Allow students to gain a better understanding of laws and cultural norms in the U.S.